All Episodes

 I don't think so either.

-And this is why this is, I think the most important issue.
+And this is why this is, I think, the most important issue.

 We can recover from all the other crazy stuff Joe Biden and his administration have done.

-But if they take away the first amendment, they take away your right to privacy, they take away those fundamental liberties, your second amendment rights, they start taking away those, then we've lost what makes America the greatest country ever.
+But if they take away the First Amendment, they take away your right to privacy, they take away those fundamental liberties, your Second Amendment rights, they start taking away those, then we've lost what makes America the greatest country ever.

-And uh that's why we spend so much time on the Judiciary Committee doing the investigations and defending.
+And that's why we spend so much time on the Judiciary Committee doing the investigations and defending.

 We learned during the Russia hoax a lot of things, but maybe the most dangerous in terms of our liberties and our freedoms dealt with the issue of Pfizer warrants.

-It's a political document what changes are going to be made in terms of the Pfizer warrants which for national security reasons I would like to think we have some availability for but it's been politicized and weaponized.
+What changes are going to be made in terms of the Pfizer warrants, which for national security reasons, I would like to think we have some availability for, but it's been politicized and weaponized.

 We're trying to prevent that.